Qui Tam Whistleblowers, Government Target Commercial Customers over Suppliers’ Import Duty Evasion02/06/2020

 By Mark A. Strauss

-Now parties downstream in the supply chain – including wholesalers, large retailers, and other commercial buyers of imported goods – are also facing FCA liability, not just importers.
+Now parties downstream in the supply chain – including wholesalers, large retailers, and other commercial buyers of imported goods – are also facing False Claims Act liability, not just importers.
 Moreover, this is occurring despite that, under the Tariff Act, the “importer of record” is the party ordinarily responsible for the filing of accurate customs entry documents and the payment of appropriate duties.
 And whistleblowers are reaping the benefit of this emerging trend.

 Whistleblower awarded 17% of recovery against wholesaler